1c-syntax/bsl-language-server/docs/en/diagnostics/index.md

 Used for code analysis to meet coding standards and search for possible errors.

 Some of diagnostics are disabled by default.
-Use <a href="#configuration">configuration file</a> to enable them.
+Use <a href="/#configuration">configuration file</a> to enable them.

 To escape individual sections of code or files from triggering diagnostics, you can use special comments of the form `// BSLLS:DiagnosticKey-off` .
 This functionality is described in more detail in [Escaping sections of code](../features/DiagnosticIgnorance.md) .